Glass & Glazing

 Clear Float Glass (Annealed)

 Clear Float Glass is a visually colourless and distortion free glass providing high light transmission (daylight) and clarity.
-Clear Float glass is the core base product for most of performance glass products and is commonly used in windows and doors.
+Clear Float glass is the core base product for most performance glass products and is commonly used in windows and doors.

 - Float glass offers no additional performance benefits in terms of insulation or reduction in solar heat gain